BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 Even if you have only one or two unters, if you play the first card you can sometimes pull all the opponents' unters in a single attempt.
 Whenever you don't play first, it's best you dont have any high scoring cards like a ten without also holding the respective ace-- otherwise these high-scorers may fall prey to opponents' aces.

+#### Variant
+As an addition to wenz (only unters), some groups play with Geier (only overs).
 ### Solo
-A solo is a one-on-three game in which the *player* gets to choose the trump suit.
+A solo is a one-on-three game in which the *bid winner* gets to choose the trump suit.
 Solos have 14 trumps, just like Partner Games:

 | Cards by Trick Rank      | Point Value |
 | ------------------------ | ----------- |